appliedepi/intro_course/README.md

 The Fulton County Board of Health graciously provided example data (anonymized and scrambled) for a case study.
-The {outbreaks} package formed the basis for the dataset in the Ebola case study.
+The {outbreaks} package formed the basis for the fake dataset in the Ebola case study.

 # Terms of Use and License